gwdg/pub-2025-ksi/Readme.md

 - [workload-job-pytorch.sh](example-workloads/workload-job-pytorch/workload-job-pytorch.sh): Runs a PyTorch training and stores the resulting model on the node in the directory `./kubernetes-pytorch/out/`
 - [workload-yaml.sh](example-workloads/workload-yaml/workload-yaml.sh): Runs a hello-world job defined in a `yaml` file
 - [workload-kube-api.sh](example-workloads/workload-kube-api/workload-kube-api.sh): Queries the Kubernetes REST API using curl
+- [workload-pod-nginx.sh](example-workloads/workload-pod-nginx/workload-pod-nginx.sh): Runs an nginx webserver.
+This serves as an example how a service running on one node can access be accessed from another node.

 ### Usage
 In general, the script can run without root privileges.